 Whatever the case, take solace in knowing that you probably aren’t the first person to battle it out with someone before the big day.
-We spoke to two relationship experts who talked us through five common pre-wedding day fights and how to work them out.
+We spoke to relationship experts, Dr. Kate Kaplan and Christine Agro, who shared their insights on six common pre-wedding day fights and how to work them out.

 Clashing With Mom Over Traditions